 Sometimes sellers worry if they price their home under market value – that’s what they’ll get.
 While this seems counterintuitive usually this strategy pays off big time.Low priced homes typically receive a lot of interest.
 A low priced home may even result in a bidding war you can take advantage of.

 You can add the cost of any renovations you’ve made:

 While your renovations might see some return on investment, you’ll rarely recoup the whole amount.
 On average, you can expect to get back 64% of every dollar you spend on home improvements.
 Plus that profit can vary greatly based on which renovation you do.It’s important to focus on renovations and improvements you can do to help improve the quality of your home.
 But do not expect to be able to add the entire cost to your listing price.

 This is just not true.
-An appraisal assigns your home a value based on market conditions at a specific date, so it becomes old news very quickly.
+An appraisal assigns your home a value based on market conditions at a specific date.
+So your home becomes old news very quickly.
 Lenders typically won’t accept appraisals that are more than 60 days old.